Roseland · TR2

 Why Tregony is its own job.

 Conservation Area covers the historic high street and church; AONB across the parish.
 Former borough heritage and listed buildings shape design considerations.
+That sets the scene before any design work begins.
 For loft conversion specifically, parts of Tregony sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Tregony project as a TR2-area job first — not a generic Cornwall job with a postcode bolted on.
+It's the kind of detail that decides whether a Tregony application gets approved at eight weeks or stalls in committee.
+The Edwardian houses that dominate Tregony (and continue out toward Veryan) set the tone for any loft conversion scheme here.

 Planning note